vmarinowski/notebooks/README.md

-# notebooks
+# Notebooks
-This repository includes jupyter notebooks
+This repository includes some of my jupyter notebooks